robertbullen/lexicon/README.md

 ## TODOs

+* ~~Add an intent to list all phrases under a topic~~
+* Save the IDs of phrases recently sent to the user and avoid repeating them
 * Favor phrases containing the actual spoken word (or variations of it)
 * Add "with/without explanation" intents
 * Add more utterances that include "find" and "what George would say"
 * Add typings for slot resolutions.
-Here's an example:
+Here's a JSON example:

 ```json
 "intent": {